GuidesWikiThermal Throttling Explained

 Performance Drop

 Thermal throttling protects your hardware from critical damage but comes at a cost.
 When thermal throttling occurs, your CPU and GPU are forced to reduce performance because they receive less power[3].
-As a result, you’ll face sudden FPS drops in games.
-Your average FPS may drop significantly depending on the game, and the game will stutter almost constantly.
+As a result, you’ll face sudden FPS drops in games with stuttering and potential crashes.

 High Temperatures (Plus Lower Power Consumption And Clock Speeds)